Back Costing Report

 NOTE: If you don’t currently use Purchase Orders you would just compare your Bills to your Quotes.

-Clicking on a category header will expand the display showing any Quotes, PO's, or Bills loaded - clicking on any of the teal coloured Quote, PO, or Bill link will take you to that Quote, PO, or Bill's page.
+Clicking on a the Little Arrows to the left of the Category header will expand the display showing any Quotes, PO's, or Bills loaded - clicking on any of the teal coloured Quote, PO, or Bill link will take you to that Quote, PO, or Bill's page.
+You can also click the Expand/Collapse button at the top of the Category lit to expand or collapse all.

 A Simplified/Advanced switch is available - when this switch is turned on, Rave will display a % column to the right of each X vs Y dollar figure.